The Happy Wanderer (The Sopranos): Synopsis

 Tony tells Dr. Melfi that he is angry with everybody, but doesn't know why; he wants to hit her, and the happy-looking people he sees in the street.
 Tony is told by Uncle Junior that he and Tony's father had a deceased brother, Ercole, who was, in Junior's word, "slow".
 He also tells Tony that his father left a "package" of money to his mother, Livia.
 Tony is uncomfortable when he sees Livia at a funeral and later during a cabaret night at Meadow's high school.

 Davey Scatino, a former classmate of Tony's, owns a sporting goods store; his son, Eric, is a classmate of Meadow's and they are going to sing a duet at the cabaret night.
-Davey, a compulsive gambler, owes Richie $8,000 and has been banned from Richie's poker game until the debt has been paid.
+Davey, a compulsive gambler, repeatedly asks Tony to be let in on gambling action.
+Tony, seemingly aware of Davey's gambling addiction, rebuffs him.
+Davey owes Richie $8,000 and has been banned from Richie's poker game until the debt has been paid.
 Davey knows that Tony has taken over the high-stakes "Executive Game" from Junior; he turns up uninvited and asks to join in.
 Tony consents and lends him $5,000.
 Davey wins at first and the game goes on through the night while Tony is asleep.

 Tony wakes in the morning and is told by Christopher that Davey is down $45,000 after talking his way into more loans.
 Richie comes into the room, sees Davey playing and attacks him, which causes the game to break up.
 For this act of disrespect, Tony tells Richie that he is not permitted to collect his debt from Davey until Tony has collected his.
 Janice tells Richie he has a right to stand up to Tony.
 Davey attempts to talk to Tony as a friend, but Tony rebuffs him.

 When Davey misses the first deadline for payment, Tony goes to his office at the store and beats him.
 Davey finds a pretext to take Eric's SUV away from him and gives it to Tony as partial payment.
 Tony presents it to Meadow, but she realizes it belongs to Eric and tearfully rejects it.
 At the cabaret night, Eric refuses at the last minute to perform with Meadow and walks out, leaving Meadow to perform a solo, as she had wished.